osteele/hackingthelibrary.org/_days/day-17.md

 2. Execute the following.
 (Omit the `sudo` if you are using Python with **conda** or **virtualenv**.)

-        $ sudo pip install -r requirements-dev.txt
+        $ sudo pip3 install -r requirements-dev.txt

 3. Follow the "Write Your Docs" instructions in [Read the Docs: Getting Started](https://docs.readthedocs.io/en/latest/getting_started.html).
+Follow the "In reStructuredText" portion of the instructions.
+We'll get to the "In Markdown" section later; it won't work if you skip to it first.

   Notes:

   * `sphinx-quickstart` asks a *lot* of questions.
 You can just press <kbd>Return</kbd> repeatedly.
 Anything that `sphinx-quickstart` actually requires, it will ask you again, in red.
   * You will already have `sphinx` and `sphinx-autobuild` installed.
-Repeating the `pip install` step from the "Write Your Docs" instructions is unnecessary but harmless.
+Skip the `pip install` step from the "Write Your Docs" instructions.

 ## Markdown versus reStructuredText